FAQs - Coronavirus

 What do I do if a member of staff tests positive from a lateral flow device test?

 Some people may be eligible to receive a £500 Test and Trace Support Payment Test and Trace Support Payment or discretionary payment from their Local Authority if told to self-isolate by NHS Test and Trace.
+In this case, you will be asked to take a confirmatory PCR test.

 How can I encourage members of staff to get the coronavirus vaccine?